-Several over-the-counter products have also been found effective for OA.
+Several over-the-counter products have also been studied for use in OA.
 These include glucosamine sulfate and chondroitin sulfate, avocado and soybean unsaponifiables, diacerein, curcumin, and ginger.
 These are reviewed below.

 Glucosamine sulfate and chondroitin sulfate.
 Although studies on the benefit of these supplements have yielded mixed results, a Cochrane review concluded that overall benefits were moderate.
 The European Society for Clinical and Economic Aspects of Osteoporosis and Osteoarthritis (ESCEO) has reviewed the data on symptomatic slow-acting drugs for osteoarthritis (SYSADOAs).
 They recommend these as a first-line therapy for OA, concluding that a patented crystalline form of glucosamine in knee OA patients has been found to be the only type of glucosamine demonstrating a clear superiority in terms of pain, functional impairment, reduction of joint space narrowing, and number of patients requiring total joint replacement, when compared with placebo.
 Fewer studies have been done with prescription-strength chondroitin sulfate, but these have revealed benefits similar to glucosamine.

 Avocado/soybean unsaponifiables (ASU) are avocado and soybean oil extracts that have been shown, in several human clinical trials, to reduce pain and stiffness while improving joint function.
 Although the active component(s) remain unknown, the sterol contents are believed to help prevent cartilage degradation, inhibit cholesterol absorption, and inhibit endogenous cholesterol biosynthesis, which mediate reactive oxygen species pathology in chondrocytes.

-Diacerein is an anthraquinone obtained from rhubarb that has anticatabolic and proanabolic effects on cartilage and synovial membrane, as well as protective effects against subchondral bone remodeling.
+Diacerein is an anthraquinone obtained from rhubarb that has anticatabolic and proanabolic effects on cartilage and synovial membranes, as well as protective effects against subchondral bone remodeling.
 The ESCEO confirmed that the efficacy of diacerein is similar to that of NSAIDs.